CSchoel/arbitrary-but-fixed/_drafts/exercise-tutorial.md

 ## Checklist

-Ich gehe davon aus, dass niemand den Nerv hat, dieses Dokument mehr als einmal ganz durchzulesen.
-Daher versuche ich den Inhalt hier noch einmal in einer TLDR-Variante als Checkliste zusammenzufassen:
+I assume that nobody wants to read this document in full more than once.
+Therefore I try to summarize the content here in a TLDR-variant as a checklist:

-- [ ] Entscheidung: Reproduktion, Anwendung oder Transfer?
+- [ ] Decide: Reproduction, application or transfer?
-- [ ] Lernziele aufschreiben
+- [ ] Write down learning goals
-- [ ] Vorhandene Vorkenntnisse aufschreiben
+- [ ] Write down what topics your students are already familiar with
-- [ ] Zeitlichen Soll-Aufwand bestimmen
+- [ ] Determine desired expenditure of time
-- [ ] In alten Aufgaben nach Ideen suchen
+- [ ] Search for ideas in old exercises
-- [ ] Brainstorming nach neuen Ideen
+- [ ] Brainstorming for new ideas
-- [ ] Musterlösung erstellen (zeitlichen Ist-Aufwand festhalten)
+- [ ] Create a sample solution (measure actual expenditure of time)
-- [ ] Grobe Ausarbeitung
+- [ ] Coarse draft
-- [ ] Bewertungskriterien und Feedbackform festlegen
+- [ ] Determine scoring scheme and form of feedback
-- [ ] Ausformulierung: eindeutig, verständlich, korrekt und erklärend
+- [ ] Finalize draft: unambiguous, comprehensible, correct, explanatory
-- [ ] Korrigieren, reduzieren, verbessern
+- [ ] Correct, reduce, improve

 ***

-## Beispiele
+## Examples

-### Allgemeiner Hinweis
+### General Remark

-Die folgenden Beispiele sind alle aus echten Aufgaben entnommen.
-Meistens handelt es sich dabei um meine eigenen Formulierungen, manchmal aber auch um die von anderen Lehrenden.
-Natürlich sind meine immer nur die Positivbeispiele. :stuck_out_tongue:
+The following examples all stem from real exercises.
+Most of the time the wording is my own, but sometimes it is taken from other lecturers.
+Of course my examples are the positive ones. :stuck_out_tongue:

-### Beispiel 1: Der Begriff *Literal*
+### Example 1: The term *literal*

->Nenne 4 der 8 primitiven Typen von Java.
-Gib jeweils ein Beispiel an, wie ein Literal des entsprechenden Typs in korrekter Java-Syntax aussehen könnte.

-Wichtig ist hier, dass tatsächlich der korrekte Begriff *Literal* verwendet wird.
-In einer älteren Version lautete die Aufgabe in etwa wie folgt:

-> Nenne die 8 primitiven Typen von Java und gib für jeden Typ ein Beispiel für einen legalen Wert an.

-Wenn nur nach dem Wert gefragt wird, ist nicht klar, *wie* dieser Wert aufgeschrieben werden soll.
-Für `float` wäre also `0,5` genau so korrekt gewesen wie `0.5` oder (was als einziges dem entspricht, was *gemeint* war) `0.5f`.
+> Name 4 of the 8 primitive types in Java.
+Give an example, how a literal of the given type could look in correct Java syntax.

+The important part is that the correct term *literal* is used in the exercise description.
+In an older version the wording was the following:

+> Name all 8 primitive types in Java and give an example of a legal value for each type.

+If you only ask for a value it is not clear *how* this value should be written down.
+For `float`, for example, `0,5` (following the German convention for writing floating point numbers) would be as correct as `0.5` or (the actual solution that was expected) `0.5f`.

-### Beispiel 2: Eindeutigkeit in diesem Text
+### Example 2: Unambiguity in this text

-Dieser Text hatte in seiner ersten Version ein Problem mit der Eindeutigkeit.
+The text that you are reading now had some problems regarding uniqueness in it's first (German) version.

 ># Wie schreibt man eine gute Übungsaufgabe?
 >